 The core of libertarianism is respect for the life, liberty and property rights of each individual.
 This means that no one may initiate force against another, as that violates those natural rights.
 While many claim adherence to this principle, only libertarians apply the non-aggression axiom to the state.

-Dr. Ron Paul, former U.S. Congressman and Republican Presidential candidate, author End the Fed
+Dr. Ron Paul, Former U.S. Congressman and Republican presidential candidate, author of End the Fed

 Libertarianism is what your mom taught you: behave yourself and don’t hit your sister.

 Ken Bisson, former board member, Advocates for Self-Government

 In popular terminology, a libertarian is the opposite of an authoritarian.
 Strictly speaking, a libertarian is one who rejects the idea of using violence or the threat of violence – legal or illegal – to impose his will or viewpoint upon any peaceful person.
 Generally speaking, a libertarian is one who wants to be governed far less than he is today.

 Dean Russell (1915-1998), author at the Foundation for Economic Education, 1955